autarch/blog.urth.org/content/posts/2022-03-19-job-search-2022-update-week-2.md

 you'd accept."
 One blog post I read suggested saying something like "I'd prefer to discuss that later in the process after we discover if this is a good fit."
 I've tried saying that in some cases but it feels pretty inauthentic for me.
-Instead, I've moved to saying "I won't give you a number no matter how much you say you need one because that would be poor negotiation on my part."
-I'm just terminally blunt[^1].
+I don't like telling someone a lie that they know is a lie just because for some reason it's considered crass to speak the thing that we both know is the truth.
+Instead, I've moved to saying "I won't give you a number no matter how much you say you need one because that would be poor negotiation on my part."[^1].
 But no one I've said that to has seemed upset or offended.

 For the record, here are some of the posts/articles I've read on negotiation: